icmx/dove/README.md

 # 🕊️ dove

-> [!WARNING]
+> [!IMPORTANT]
 > Work in Progress.
-Not all features are implemented for now; they will be available later.
+Most of the planned features are implemented, but some are not stable or are subject to change at any time due to ongoing development.

-Experimental textboard built to be as simple as it possible.
+Experimental textboard built to be as simple as possible — but keeping some of essential features.

 I'm making this entirely for fun, not for serious business production.